-As the Academy’s former Deputy Executive Vice President, Mr. Noonan has been the backbone of AAO through times of tremendous growth and has shared his energy and enthusiasm throughout.
+As the Academy’s former deputy executive vice president, Mr. Noonan has been the backbone of the Academy through times of tremendous growth and has shared his energy and enthusiasm throughout.
 His loyal service to the Academy is beyond compare, and his dedication to our shared ultimate goal – to better serve our patients – has been a force within the Academy.

-Although the Academy can point to many achievements in the areas of education, ophthalmic practice, advocacy, ophthalmic relations and philanthropy thru his support and leadership, he himself would probably point with pride to fostering a climate of professional staff development helping members serve their patients.
-He was fond of concluding new staff orientation meetings by remarking, “If you can go home each day helping just one member in some way that benefits a patient you will have a wonderful career at the Academy “
+Although the Academy can point to many achievements in the areas of education, ophthalmic practice, advocacy, ophthalmic relations and philanthropy through his support and leadership, he would probably point with pride to fostering a climate of professional development, enabling staff to expertly help members serve their patients.
+He was fond of concluding new staff orientation meetings by remarking, “If you can go home each day helping just one member in some way that benefits a patient, you will have a wonderful career at the Academy “

-He will tell you that the recognition he has enjoyed is firmly based on the years of support from the Academy Leadership and staff and that no honor received, beyond husband and father, is that of being honored as a Life Fellow of the American Academy of Ophthalmology upon his retirement.
+He will tell you that the recognition he has enjoyed is firmly based on the years of support from Academy leadership and staff and that no honor received, beyond husband and father, is greater than that of being honored as a Life Fellow of the American Academy of Ophthalmology upon his retirement.

 With a tax-deductible contribution of $250 or more, your personal message will be featured in his tribute book.

 The deadline to be included in the tribute book is Oct.
 13.